Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 ```

+## [6] New Document Limbo

+As mentioned at the end of the previous
+verse, for fault tolerance purpose,
+after a document terminator may come
-For whitespace between a document
+some whitespace and a newline
-terminator and new document, what
+characters before the start of the new
+document.

+Now, this presents us with a problem.

+The Previous document is terminated and
+the new document is not started.
+So, what is CED to define character
-constitutes whitespace and newline
+encoding for whitespace and newline
-characters will be the same as what
+characters?

+We refer to this or these sections of
+aban files as new document limbo, or
+just limbo when the context is clear.

+I like to say it is undefined and
+depends on parsers to decide.

+But for the sake of having a common
-is defined by CED of the document prior
+standard, CED of the terminated
-to the document terminator.

-This is just a default standard
-behavior, parsers may alter this
+document defines whitespace and newline
+encoding of limbo.

+Yet parsers are encouraged to do their
-in consideration of documents they are
+best judgment; Bringing documents they
-reading.
+are reading at the time of parsing
+into consideration.

-## [6] Content
+## [7] Content